tuankhai1/WORLD-CUP-PREDICTION/README.md

 | `player_stats/*.csv` | Optional | Extra league/player exports beyond the main player file. |
 | `squad_players.csv` | Optional | Normalized official roster table for more accurate squad-aware form. |

-See `data/README.md` for the expected columns and the fallback behavior for player and squad statistics.
+See `data/README.md` for the expected columns and fallback behavior for player and squad statistics.

 ## Installation